Managing Salesforce Flows

 The behavior when deploying flows depends on the org type (sandbox vs. production) and the flow type.
 The official Salesforce documentation states:

 By default, active processes and flows are deployed as inactive.
 After deployment, you manually reactivate the new versions.
 In production orgs, you can enable the setting to deploy a new active version of a process or flow via change sets or Metadata API.
 The setting doesn't appear in non-production orgs (such as scratch, sandbox, and developer orgs), because you can always deploy a new active version.
-If you use a continuous integration and continuous delivery model to deploy metadata changes, enable the option to deploy processes and flows as active.
-This option applies to processes and autolaunched flows that are deployed via change sets and Metadata API.

 In short, this means that to deploy a new version of a flow as an active version: